Elizabeth Fry: Memorials

 Quakers also acknowledge Elizabeth Fry as a prominent member.
 Her grave at the former Society of Friends Burial Ground, located off Whiting Avenue in Barking, Essex, was restored and received a new commemorative marble plinth in October 2003.
 In February 2007, a plaque was erected in her honour at the Friends Meeting House in Upper Goat Lane, Norwich.
 Fry is also depicted in the Quaker Tapestry, on panels E5 and E6.
-The Elizabeth Fry room at Friends House, London, UK is named after her.
+The Elizabeth Fry room at Friends House, London is named after her.

 She is also honoured by other Christian denominations.
 In the Lady Chapel of Manchester's Anglican Cathedral, one of the portrait windows of Noble Women on the west wall of the Chapel features Elizabeth Fry.
 Fry is remembered in the Church of England with a commemoration on 12 October.

+Lydia Sigourney met Mrs. Fry at Newgate in 1840 and wrote the poem Mrs. Fry at Newgate Prison in her honour, this being published in her volume, Pleasant Memories of Pleasant Lands, in 1842.

 From 2001 to 2016, Fry was depicted on the reverse of £5 notes issued by the Bank of England.
 She was shown reading to prisoners at Newgate Prison.
 The design also incorporated a key, representing the key to the prison which was awarded to Fry in recognition of her work.
 However, as of 2016, Fry's image on these notes was replaced by that of Winston Churchill.
 She was one of the social reformers honoured on an issue of UK commemorative stamps in 1976.

-There is a road in Johannesburg, South Africa named after Fry.
+There is a road in Johannesburg, South Africa named Elizabeth Fry Street after Fry.

 Fry's extensive diaries have been transcribed and studied.